Sepideh-Niktabe/iot-botnet-detection-profiling-lstm-shap/README.md

-# IoT Bot Detection and Identification Model
+# IoT network Malicious Behaviour Profiling Based on Explainable AI Using LSTM and SHAP

 ## Overview